Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering

 Large collections of matrices naturally arise in a wide range of applications, including multi-view representation learning, temporal aggregation of features, scientific simulations, neural network activations, and model parameter compression.
-A common and effective strategy for compressing such data is to horizontally concatenate matrices (or matrix-shaped tensors) and apply a truncated Singular Value Decomposition (SVD) to the resulting large matrix \citep{svd_image_compression, svd_multiview, svd_recommender, jolliffe2002pca}.
-This approach yields a single low-rank factorization that enables parameter sharing, compact representation, and direct reconstruction of the original blocks.
-Compared to tensor decomposition methods such as Tucker or higher-order SVD (HOSVD) \citep{tucker1966, hosvd_1999, de_lathauwer_2000, tensor_vs_matrix_tradeoffs}, matrix-based concatenation followed by SVD offers several practical advantages.
-It produces a single latent basis shared across all blocks, avoids multilinear contractions at reconstruction time, and integrates naturally with pipelines that operate on matrix-valued embeddings or linear transformations.
-As a result, concatenated SVD has become a standard tool in domains ranging from signal processing to modern large-scale representation learning.
+A fundamental tool for compressing such data is the truncated Singular Value Decomposition (SVD), which provides an optimal low-rank approximation of a matrix in the Frobenius norm.
+By representing a matrix through a small number of dominant singular vectors, SVD enables compact storage, noise reduction, and efficient downstream computation.
+As a result, low-rank approximation via SVD is a standard building block in modern machine learning, signal processing, and scientific computing~\citep{svd_image_compression, svd_multiview, svd_recommender, jolliffe2002pca}.